george-pov/YTSkedy/docs/architecture/overview.md

 Application use cases and orchestration for scheduling workflows.

-Scope:
+Current scope:

+- Defining ports for persistence and external systems.
+- Creating calendar events through `CreateEventHandler`.

+Planned scope:

 - Creating and updating scheduling plans.
 - Coordinating calendar event input with scheduled stream creation.
-- Defining ports for persistence and external systems.
 - Validation at use case boundaries before external resources are touched.

 This project depends on `YTSkedy.Scheduling.Domain`.
 It defines interfaces for